TechStackWizard/TechStackWizard/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=TechStackWizard&color=blue&style=flat-square)

 ### 🚀 About Me
 I am a passionate and dedicated **B.Tech student in Computer Science and Engineering**.
-I am focused on **full-stack development** with the **MERN stack** and mastering **JavaScript for Data Structures and Algorithms**.
+I am focused on **full-stack development** with the **MERN stack** and mastering **Java for Data Structures and Algorithms**.
 I thrive on solving problems, learning new technologies, and contributing to impactful projects.

 ### 💻 What I Do
 - **Web Development**: Proficient in creating responsive, user-friendly applications using **HTML, CSS, JavaScript, ReactJS**, and more.